yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/CSS_Interview_Questions.md

 > -> Box model consists of : margins, borders, padding, and the actual content.<br/>

 ① Content : The content of the box, where text and images appear.<br/>
-② Padding : Clears an area around the content.
-The padding is transparent.<br/>
+② Padding : Clears an area around the content, The padding is transparent.<br/>
 ③ Border : A border that goes around the padding and content.<br/>
-④ Margin - Clears an area outside the border.
-The margin is transparent.
+④ Margin - Clears an area outside the border, The margin is transparent.
 <br/><br/>

 11. What Is Box-Sizing : Content-Box And Box-Sizing : Border-Box?